Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from France to Reykjavik (Keflavik)

-From Nice, direct flights are offered by Icelandair.
-This is a seasonal route that started in June and ends in September.
+From Nice, you can fly non-stop to Reykjavik (Keflavik) with Icelandair.
+This is a seasonal route that starts in May and ends in October.

 Flights from Germany to Reykjavik (Keflavik)